SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Sequoia Kings Canyon Tree

 Kings Canyon offers some of the most dramatic scenery in the Sierra Nevada mountain range.
-There is nothing like those towering rock formations, magnificent caves, and canyons to explore.
+There is nothing like exploring its towering rock formations, magnificent caves, and wild canyons.

-A Kings Canyon Scenic Byway Trail guides visitors through the best of the scenery, and the varied and rich wildlife in the park is astonishing.
+Highlights: The Kings Canyon Scenic Byway guides visitors through a 30-mile drive offering astonishing glimpses of the rich wildlife in the park.

-There are three lodging locations available between the two parks.
-Enjoy your time in them, and always check ahead as they are open at the mercy of the weather.
+Know Before You Go: There are three lodging options available within the two parks.
+Enjoy your time immersed in the rustic wilderness, and always check ahead as they are only open seasonally at the mercy of the weather.

 The previously mentioned Mono Lake is within the forest and is undoubtedly worth a visit as it is a unique and beautiful place.
 The local wildlife is mostly safe, but remember you're in bear country, so follow advice on carefully packaging food.

 Camping is available at many sites in the forest, and you can choose from lakeside or forest camping.
 Cherry Lake is the largest in the Stanislaus National Forest.
-You can take a boat out on the water, swim, fish, or walk around the shore.
+You can take a boat out on the water, swim, fish, walk around the shore, and camp here.

-The many wilderness areas of unspoiled and untouched landscapes are wonderful.
-You will want to play ahead, as much less accessible during poor weather.
+Know Before You Go: The many wilderness areas of unspoiled and untouched landscapes are wonderful.
+However, you will want to plan ahead, as this area is much less accessible during poor weather.

 Southgate Brewery Oakhurst